-The Giant Claw is a 1957 American science fiction monster feature film directed by Fred F. Sears (The Werewolf) from a screenplay written by Samuel Newman and Paul Gangelin.
+The Giant Claw is a 1957 American science fiction monster film directed by Fred F. Sears (The Werewolf) from a screenplay written by Samuel Newman and Paul Gangelin.
 The Sam Katzman produced movie stars Jeff Morrow and Mara Corday.
 It was released by Columbia Pictures.

 The Giant Claw is usually mocked for the quality of its special effects.
 The bird is obviously a marionette puppet with a very odd face.
-The movie includes copious stock footage, including clips of the explosion of the Los Angeles City Hall from War of the Worlds and collapse of the Washington Monument from Earth vs. the Flying Saucers during the bird’s attack on New York City.
+The movie includes copious stock footage, including clips of the explosion of the Los Angeles City Hall from War of the Worlds and the collapse of the Washington Monument from Earth vs. the Flying Saucers during the bird’s attack on New York City.

 While engaged in a radar test flight, Mitch MacAfee (Jeff Morrow), spots an unidentified flying object.
 Jets are scrambled to pursue and identify the object but one goes missing.
 Officials are initially angry at MacAfee over the loss of a pilot and jet over what they believe to be a hoax but are forced to take his story seriously after several other planes disappear.